fardeen9983/UnityIntermediateScripts/README.md

 delegate keyword is used to declare a keyword and it has a signature similar to a function.
 Next we can assign functions with the same signatures to the delegate.

 We can assign a number of methods to the delegate and call them all at once (Multicasting)
+## Attributes
+Attributes are addtional properties that can be added to methosds, variables and classes.
+Attributes are wriiten directly abovew or below the code they are modifying.
+They are denoted by [] with some keywords inside like Range, ExecuteInEditMode

+Be cautious when in ExecuteInEditMode as it will make changes to the scene which cannot be reverted